bigpipe/bigpipe-watch/README.md

 ## Installation

-Bigpipe-watch is released in npm and can be installed using:
+The watch plugin is released to npm and can be installed using:

 ```bash
 npm install bigpipe-watch --save